amlalejini/amlalejini.github.io/_pages/rec-letters.md

 If I am going to write a letter, I will want a lot of information from you to help me write the strongest letter than I can.
 Specifically:

-- Give me at least three weeks warning, if at all poissible.
+- Give me at least three weeks warning, if at all possible.
   Less time decreases the chance of me agreeing to write the letter, but I understand that sometimes you find out about an opportunity at the last moment.
   When you ask me, be clear about the earliest due dates for the letter, and send me a reminder a few days before it is due.
 - Remind me of the major types of interactions we have had, including what courses you have taken with me, what projects you have worked on for me, what events you may have helped to organize with me, or anything else relevant.